GrammaTech/cl-smt-lib/README.md

 smt-libv2 language).
 It also provides `program-stream` suitable for calling an SMT solver and wrapping it in a two-way stream allowing the writing of smt-libv2 forms to the solver and the reading of results.
-The included `smt` function facilitates writing these forms to the solver.
+The included `smt-write` function facilitates writing these forms to the solver.

 The following example demonstrates the use of CL-SMT to write a query to a running smt solver process (in this case CVC4), and read back the